 Generic platforms are those from providers such as Azure, AWS or Google, which offer a comprehensive ecosystem of tools.
 The options on these platforms are virtually endless, but they tend to have a considerable learning curve and are not tailored to the specific needs of certain customer segments.

-At the other side of the spectrum, we can find more specific platforms, such as Barbara IoT, with more limited capabilities, but adapted to very specific verticals, in our case to sectors such as the electricity sector, railways or critical inventory management.
+At the other side of the spectrum, we can find more specific platforms, such as Barbara´s Industrial Edge Platform, with more limited capabilities, but adapted to specific verticals, in our case to sectors such as the electricity sector, water management and railways.
 These platforms tend to provide better user support and much shorter development and deployment times.

 If you are interested in this article and want to know more about how to get started with an IoT project, do contact us.